robmarkcole/HASS-Deepstack-object/README.md

 A1: Yes this is normal

 Q2: Why are there two custom components and not just one?

-A2: Its easier to maintain tow simple components than one complex one.
+A2: It is easier to maintain two simple components than one complex one.